Doodidan/configs/README.md

-Front-end automation for grunt
+Front-end automation for gulp
 ================================

 ## Installation

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).

-3. Copy files to your project folder.
+2. Copy files to your project folder.

-2. Install dependencies by typing the following in a terminal (in project folder):
+3. Install dependencies by typing the following in a terminal (in project folder):
 ```
 npm i
 ```